novemus/webpier/README.md

 $ cpack --preset=debian-package
 ```

 The MacOS and Windows presets are based on the [vcpkg](https://vcpkg.io) tool chain to install and resolve dependencies, except of the [opendht](https://github.com/savoirfairelinux/opendht), [tubus](https://github.com/novemus/tubus), [plexus](https://github.com/novemus/plexus) and [wormhole](https://github.com/novemus/wormhole) libraries.
-You have to install them yourself, for example to the `install/x64-static` and `install/x64` directory next to the project source folder.
-The CPack presets are based on the static release build.
+You have to install them yourself, for example to the default install directory, which is set in the corresponding configure preset.

 ```console
 $ git clone https://github.com/novemus/webpier.git